 But that doesn’t bother the Stewarts, because they love the place so much that selling is out of the question.
 “Hopefully we can hang on another 20 years so that Cholë can take it over when she is ready,” says Annie.
 “But anyway, our philosophy is don’t plan for the future, and it has never let us down.”

-© Copyright Mark Stucklin (Spanish Property Insight).
-No unathorised reproduction allowed
+© Copyright Mark Stücklin (Spanish Property Insight)

 Books by Chris Stewart

 Charming, hilarious, and insightful, Stewart’s books are a must for anyone with an interest in Spain.
 His latest book, Three Ways to Capsize a Boat, is travel writing at its most enjoyable, crackling with Stewart’s zest for life, irresistible humour, and unerring lack of foresight.
 Dry land never looked more welcoming.
+Books by Chris Stewart at Amazona, including his Spanish classic ‘Driving Over Lemons.